tych0/lxd-pkg-ubuntu/README.md

     echo "root:1000000:65536" | sudo tee -a /etc/subuid /etc/subgid

-Now you can run the daemon (the --group admin bit allows everyone in the admin group to talk to LXD; you can create your own group if you want, but typically all sudo users are in the admin group, so this is a handy way to allow them to talk to LXD):
+Now you can run the daemon (the --group sudo bit allows everyone in the sudo group to talk to LXD; you can create your own group if you want):

-    sudo -E $GOPATH/bin/lxd --group admin
+    sudo -E $GOPATH/bin/lxd --group sudo

 ## First steps